melvinyeo/waitwhile/README.md

 Waitwhile is a clever and free waitlist app for restaurants and other businesses to manage queuing guests.
 It offers a sleek design, customizable SMS alerts, wait time estimator and useful customer insights.

-It's built on AngularJS, powered by Firebase and jazzed up by Twilio and Zapier.
-And of course Bootstrap for the suave UX!
+It's built on AngularJS, powered by Firebase and jazzed up by Twilio + Zapier and Bootstrap for the UX.

 ## Contributing